cksoftwaretech/wangfuk/EVIDENCE.md

 **1. The "Family" in the Final 9:**
 Out of the 9 firms selected by the Consultant (**Will Power/鴻毅**) for the final interview, **4 were directly linked** to Hau Wah-kin or his wife, **Cheung Yin-kam (張燕琴)**.
 *   **Mega Praise (萬嘉):** Formerly named "Prestige Construction (International)".
 Its registered office was owned by Hau's wife.
 Its director's address was also owned by Hau's wife.
+Hau was seen representing Mega Praise in an owners' board meeting of Fu Kar Building.
 It is effectively a **"Clone"** of Prestige.
 *   **Widely (偉利):** Its director, **Leung Bing-yiu (梁炳耀)**, served as a Director of Prestige for 9 years (2005-2014).
 *   **Man Sing (民星營造):** Its majority shareholder, **Richie Tam Tsz-man (譚子文)**, is a 50/50 business partner with Hau in another company "Rich Surplus" (利來拓展), which shares the same address with Man Sing.
 Another shareholder is a partner of Hau's wife in "Fullmax Creation" (澤豐創建).